SaladinoBelisario/Software_Architecture/README.md

 Those tools, however,  **need someone who is familiar with them and can maintain them.**

 ## **Architecture Document**

+In this document, the architect describes the architecture that was designed as well as various requirements; functional and nonfunctional, the technology stack and more.

+The architecture document is a cornerstone of the application development, and **no development should begin before an architectural document is created** and the developer fully grasped its contents.

+This document is the center of the architectural work, although not the only thing you will do.
+It's extremely important.

+This document will include all the insights produced while working on the architecture.
+This will help you in the future for justifying decisions that we made earlier in the process.

+### Goals

+First and foremost, the architectural document is a foundation of the development effort of the system.
+It describes what should be developed and how, as a rule of thumb, no lines of code should be created before the development team read through the architectural document and make sure they fully understand what should be done and how.

+The document outlines the technology stack into various components and services that comprise the system and how do they communicate with each other, without this knowledge, the development team have no idea what should be developed when following the document.
+The team should be able to develop a well thought of, fully documented, first secure, reliable and easy to maintain system.
+This cannot be accomplished when such a document is not present.

+### Audience

+Its real audience is almost everyone involved in the system, including the project manager, the CTO, if there is any, the QA leader and of course, the developers.

+### Document's structure

+#### Background and Overview

+This is a short section, **one page of max** and its target audience is also the **team and management members.**

+You should describe briefly the system you are walking on from a business point of view, the section to describe at minimum the main role of the system.
+If it replaces an old system describe why the old ones should be replaced and what is expected business impact.

+The section is incredibly important and for a few reasons.
+First, it displays your point of view of the system.
+If someone has some comments to make on it or if an error was found, it's better to have an opportunity to correct it as soon as possible.

+The section should not have any technical details or architectural terms.
+No technical services, no programming languages, no clouds, nothing. **Just a simple text describing what the system should do from the end user point of view.**

+#### Requirements

+This is also a short section, usually **no more than one page** usually lists in its target audience is also the **team and management members**.

+In this section, we are going to describe the various requirements from the system.

+There are two important reasons for including the requirements in the architecture document.
+First, similar to the background section, this section is included in the document to allow the readers to comment on the requirements and to make sure everyone is well aware of what the system should do and under what conditions it's supposed to work.

+This is a great opportunity for you to **validate your understanding of the system and make sure that whatever you design solves an actual problem for the customer.**

+Second, remember that the architecture is designed against a well-defined requirement.
+A lot of the architectural characteristics such as redundancy, messaging, data storage and more are designed in light of a specific requirement.

+#### Executive Summary

+Its length is usually a few pages, usually **no more than three**, and its audience, as you can guess, is mainly **management, meaning the CEO, CTO and project manager**.

+**The goal of the executive summary is to provide a very high level view of the architecture using simple words and not too many technical terms, thus boosting the management confidence in working with you.**

+Tips:

+* Use charts and diagrams
+* Write it AFTER the rest of the document
+* Use well-known technical terms - sparsely!
+* Do NOT repeat yourself

+#### Architecture overview

+This section is usually a long one and can reach to **up to 10 pages**. **Its audience is a development team and the QA Lead**.

+The architectural overview section provides a high level view of the system's architecture.
+Its goal is to present the architecture to the team and to explain its structure and logic.
+This section does not deep dive into the specifics of any component of the architecture.

+This section has usually three parts.
+The first part of this section gives a general description of the design architecture.
+This part lays the foundation of the architecture by describing its type and the reasoning behind it and the major non-functional requirements.

+The second part is a high level diagram of the architecture.
+This diagram describes the general concept of the architecture using the various services, data stores and interactions so that the reader will comprehend what the various components of the architecture are and what is the responsibility of each one.

+The third and last part of the overview section is the walkthrough of the diagram.
+In this part you will describe the values part of the diagram in the role verbally.
+This part walks through the diagram and explains each and every component in it.
+It describes in simple words what is the exact role of the component, what is its functionality and what interactions it has with each and every other component.
+In addition, it describes the data that is stored in the component data store, if there is one.
+This part is extremely important since the diagram cannot convey all the intricacies of the architecture.
+It's important to include any logic details that you think will be relevant, such as the component users, expected load, future extensions and more.

+#### Components' Drill-Down

+This section **describes the components that take part in the whole architecture as described in the Architecture or Overview section.**

+**There is no actual limit to the length of this section.
+Its audience is development team and QA Lead.**

+Well, this section goes through the various components depicted in the architectural overview and describes them in length.

+For each component there should be four subsections in the document:

+* First, the role of the component in the architecture.
+This is basically a short recap of the description founding architectural overview section.

+* Second, the technology stack, this subsection should describe in detail what technologies will be used in developing the component.
+This is subsection should first lay out the various parts in the component that the technology should be selected, for example, datastore, backend and front end.
+And then for each one of them, the selected technology should be described.

+  > We already discussed the problems you should expect when trying to decide on the stack that will be used in the system.
+For this reason, it is extremely important that the technology stack subsection will be extremely detailed and even more important include the rationale behind the selection.

+* Third is a components' architecture.
+This section describes the architecture of the component.
+It complements architecture overview that describes the bigger picture by going into each and every component and detailing what exactly it should do and how.

+* The last subsection is development instructions.
+This is usually a small subsection no more than half page containing bulleted list of concrete development instructions.
+These instructions should point out specific guidelines that are not part of the architecture, but still relevant for the developers.

 ## **Case study**
 ## **Advanced topics**
 ## **Soft skills**